In Your Office.

-Use the National Stand Beside Her Week, October 28 - November 3, 2018 as a launching point to start a new mentoring program and expand employee relationships.
+Use National Stand Beside Her Week as a launching point to start a new mentoring program and expand employee relationships.

 Organize a breakfast, coffee or lunch to discuss personal successes and aspirations for the coming year.
 Showcase possibilities when women work together.